-Savitha Puttaiah, M.D., is the Medical Director of Baptist Behavioral Health.
-She is a board-certified psychiatrist and a fellow of the American Psychiatric Association, has a wide range of experience in various inpatient and outpatient treatment settings, including as an attending hospital psychiatrist for the past eight years.
+Savitha Puttaiah, M.D.
+(Medical Director of Baptist Behavioral Health - Adult).
+Dr. Puttaiah is a board-certified psychiatrist and a fellow of the American Psychiatric Association.
+She completed her residency at Johns Hopkins Hospital in Baltimore, MD and a Fellowship at Duke University.
+Dr. Puttaiah has a wide range of experience in various inpatient and outpatient treatment settings, including as an attending hospital psychiatrist for the past eight years.
 Dr. Puttaiah primarily focuses in inpatient psychiatry has a particular interest in mood disorders.
 Her areas of expertise include: Mood disorders, Affective disorders, and Hospital based psychiatry.